tellowkrinkle/ponscripter-fork/docs/tutorial.md

 If you are looking to modify a different ponscripter game, information here may be somewhat inaccurate, as it's written with Ryukishi's programming oddities in mind.

-# Useful Tools

-Due to the size of the game scripts, you will need a text editor which can handle large files.
-Visual Studio Code works quite well, and works with the syntax highlighter below.

-If you use Visual Studio Code, we have created a mostly working syntax highlighter for ponscripter - [instructions on installing here](https://github.com/07th-mod/script-syntax-highlighters).

 # The basics

 ponscripter is the engine that 07th-Expansion has used to release all its games in the West so far, with the sole exception of Higurashi &mdash; that used a custom Unity-based engine.
 Some of the games that weren't officially released used an older iteration of the engine &mdash; ONScripter &mdash; but we don't expect that those older games will ever receive console releases, so they are largely irrelevant.
 We expect that future 07th-Expansion games will keep using ponscripter into the foreseeable future.